 Level 3 Certificate in Basic Expedition Leadership (BEL)

-We have stopped offering BEL training courses and are organising Lowland Leader courses instead.
+We have stopped offering BEL training courses and are in the process of moving into organising Lowland Leader courses instead.

 Please take a look at our Lowland Leader pages if you are interested in getting qualified to take groups out into lowland countryside.